HR metrics form the cornerstone of successful organizations and people management. Every good manager is aware of this.

-Your hiring team advertises a job opening at your company.
+Your hiring team advertises an open position at your on a website such as or a newspaper.
 The day that opening is made public counts as Day 1.

 Let’s say the successful candidate submits an application 10 days after your team posts the job.
 That would be day 11.